-Pear Tree House is right in the centre of York (both York Minster and The Shambles are just a few minutes away) yet the first thing I noticed on arrival was the lovely peace and quiet.
+Pear Tree House is right in the centre of York with both York Minster and The Shambles just a few minutes away yet the first thing I noticed on arrival was the lovely peace and quiet.

-It’s so peaceful that you can even hear the birds chirping and the hustle and bustle of this hugely popular city seems like a world away.
+It’s so peaceful at this property that you can even hear the birds chirping; the hustle and bustle of this hugely popular city seems like a world away.

 You can take your pick whether you arrive by car (Pear Tree House has its own allocated parking spot) or catch a train.
 York’s on the main line so you can get here from either Edinburgh, Liverpool or London in just a couple of hours.

 It’s an easy 15-minute walk from the station and you can even call in for a cheeky drink at one of the many pubs you’ll pass on the way.

 Just moments from your door you’ll find coffee shops, pubs and restaurants and within the city centre, all easily accessible by foot, you can find every type of cuisine, shop and drinking establishment.

 Pear Tree House is a three-storey property and I think the layout really works well.
 The downstairs is home to an open-plan living/kitchen and dining space with patio doors that open directly onto your own outside space - something which you most definitely do not get by staying in a hotel or apartment.

 The outside patio is a great spot for relaxing, perhaps with a glass of wine or two after a day exploring the city and you can enjoy the view of the historic city walls.

 Each of the first and second floors contains a bedroom and bathroom which makes it ideal for travelling with friends or family.
 It’s just like having your own private suite and means couples (or singles) can have their own space or congregate together downstairs.